wavebeem/wavebeem.com/_drafts/broken-promises.md

 description: "How to use promises effectively"
 ---

-## Notes
+## About

-In this blog post I'm going to be using some ES6 syntax.
+This post is about how to use promises effectively.
+In it, I'm going to use some ES6 syntax.
 ES6 is the latest version of JavaScript.
 When you see:

 ```js
 x => x + 1